-Chapter 9 provides data on the amount and percentage of QS held and the number and percentage of QS holders by person-type.
-Data are provided for the fishery at initial issuance and at year-end 1997.
-The chapter outlines the changes in QS ownership by person-type over the first three years of the program.
+Chapter 9 provides data on the amount and percentage of QS held by person-type.
+It also show the number of QS holders by person-type.
+Data are provided for the fishery at initial issuance and at year-end 1998.

-$^{^{3}}$ See 50 CFR 679.41(e)(3).
+8 See 50 CFR 679.41(e)(3).
 The upper limit of the sweep-up regulation is now translated into a maximum amount of QS for each area.
 It is based upon the value of a QS unit assuming 1996 TACs and the QS pool in each area as of January 31,1996.